albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 An inner anonymous class
 ```

-### Can an interface extend another class or another interface?

-Interfaces cannot have state, therefore that rules out interfaces extending classes.
-An interface cannot extend a class.
-Interfaces can extend one or many interfaces.

-**🚧 Pending...**

 ### Functional interface and lambda functions

-When lambdas where introduced, Java also introduced the concept of a functional interface, denoted by the `@FunctionalInterface` annotation.  **A functional interface is an interface that have one abstract method**.
+When lambdas where introduced, Java also introduced the concept of a [functional interface, denoted by the `@FunctionalInterface` annotation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/FunctionalInterface.html).  **A functional interface is an interface that has one abstract method**.

 ```java
 package demo;